UT-IDDynamics/wepidemics/README.md

 This repository compiles information about epidemics modeling.
-The goal is to provide a centralized and standardized way of adding annotated data entries about methods, software, data, and scientific articles on the subject. asdasd
+The goal is to provide a centralized and standardized way of adding annotated data entries about methods, software, data, and scientific articles on the subject.

 The main entries are located in the [`data`](data) folder.
 The [`docs`](docs) folder contains reports made using that data.
 The site can be compiled using `make all`